jveethree/sql-docs/docs/reporting-services/reporting-services-concepts-ssrs.md

      In Report Designer, you cannot browse to a shared data source on the report server.
 You can create shared data sources as part of a project in Solution Explorer and choose whether to deploy them to a report server.
 You might choose to use them locally only because of differences in credentials required from your computer or from the report server.

--   **Embedded data source.** Also known as a *report-specific data source*, an embeddeddata source is defined in a report and used only by that report.
+-   **Embedded data source.** Also known as a *report-specific data source*, an embedded data source is defined in a report and used only by that report.

      An embedded data source is a data connection that is saved in the report definition.
 Embedded data source connection information can be used only by the report in which it is embedded.